Polynesian navigation: Clouds, reflections off clouds, and the colour of the sky

 Polynesian navigators could identify the clouds that resulted from the white sand of coral atolls reflecting heat into the sky.
 Subtle differences in the colour of the sky also could be recognised as resulting from the presence of lagoons or shallow waters, as deep water was a poor reflector of light while the lighter colour of the water of lagoons and shallow waters could be identified in the reflection in the sky.

 In Eastern Polynesia, navigators sailing from Tahiti to the Tuamotus would sail directly east towards Anaa atoll, which has a shallow lagoon that reflects a faint green colour on to the clouds above the atoll.
 If the navigator drifted off their course, they could correct their course when they sighted the reflection of the lagoon in the clouds in the distance.

 Te lapa

-Dr. David Lewis was one of the first academics, along with Marianne George, to document an unexplained light phenomenon.
-Te lapa is a burst of light in a straight line occurring on, or just below the water surface, and originates from islands.
+David Lewis was one of the first academics, along with Marianne George, to document an unexplained light phenomenon.
+Te lapa is a burst of light in a straight line occurring on, or just below, the water surface, and originates from islands.
 It is used by Polynesians to reorient themselves out at sea or to find new islands.